jihedkdiss/jSnake/README.md

 * [Java](https://en.wikipedia.org/wiki/Java_(programming_language))

 ## Usage
-1. Get the code, then compile and run jSnake by typing `javac jSnake.java && java jSnake`
+1. Make sure you have `javac` and `java` executables installed and configured
-2. On Windows, run the batch file `jSnake.bat` and it will take care of everything
+2. Download the code, then compile and run jSnake by typing `javac jSnake.java && java jSnake`
 3. Click Yes if prompted by UAC (Administrator priviliges are not required by default)
 4. jSnake will display the grid and wait for a move
 5. Just move with Z, Q, S, D and discover the ✨ easter eggs ✨